rems-project/cerberus/README.md

 </ul>

 The main Cerberus developer is Kayvan Memarian.
-The experimental CN backend is by Christopher Pulte.
+The CN backend is by Christopher Pulte and Thomas Sewell.
 Victor Gomes made substantial contributions across the system, and Stella Lau was the main developer of Cerberus BMC.
 Kyndylan Nienhuis worked on the operational semantics for C11 concurrency.